voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/_index.md

 description = "How to turn voxels into pixels?"
 +++

 There are many ways of rendering voxels, depending on the way they should look like, the underlying storage, performance and resource considerations, general method used, etc. etc. ...
-It all depends on what ***you*** ultimatively want to *do*.
+It all depends on what ***you*** ultimately want to *do*.

 > **Note:**
 > When we say that there are many ways of rendering voxels, we of course mean there is an *infinite amount* of ways.